troop129/MSABot/README.md

-# AbidBot
+# MSABot

-AbidBot is the future of all discord bots.
+Bot for the UC Davis MSA.
+Based on AbidBot.
 Currently under development.

 ### Features